 The current landscape of Big Bend includes desert, mountains, and river ecosystems on which Native Americans thrived for 10,000 years.
 Despite its harsh desert environment, Big Bend has more than 1,500 species of plants and animals.
 The variety of life is largely due to various environments created by changes in elevation between the dry, hot desert, the cool mountains, and the fertile river valley.
 Large fauna includes cougar, coyote, javelina, kangaroo rat, golden eagle, gray fox, peccary, jackrabbit, and black bears.
 The park’s main attractions are its hiking and backpacking trails and its scenic landscapes visible from many miles of paved roads.
 Despite its large size and beauty, Big Bend is one of the least-visited national parks in the contiguous United States.

 The waiter approached our table with the drinks we had ordered and set them before us: “Now, gentlemen, what would you like to order for lunch?” he asked.
-Because it only takes me fifteen seconds to select an item from a menu no matter the restaurant or how complex the carte du jour, I ordered first and read it exactly as printed with no changes or substitutions: “I’ll have the marinated portabella mushroom topped with bell peppers, spinach, and parmesan cheese with wild rice and asparagus on the side, thank you.”
-With that approach, I’ve found that I always get what I ordered, it comes in a timely fashion, and the wait staff is happy.
-However, that approach was not typical of several of my buddies!
+“I’ll have the marinated portabella mushroom topped with bell peppers, spinach, and parmesan cheese with wild rice and asparagus on the side, thank you,” I said.

 We were at the Chisos Mountains Lodge restaurant.
 This was our first day in the park.
 After refueling our bikes at Panther Junction and enjoying an informative stay at the Visitor Center, we made our way to Chisos Basin and the Chisos Mountains Lodge for lunch.
 The Chisos Basin is a relatively small flat spot high in the mountains; it is a lovely area.
 The average rainfall is over twice that in the rest of the park, which dramatically increases plant and animal diversity.
 We passed grasslands punctuated by century plants and sotol which gave way to green leafy shrubs.
 The shrubs, in turn, gave way to sumac, mountain mahogany, madrone, and evergreen and deciduous trees.
 Junipers, oaks and pinyon pines were common and Douglas fir, quaking aspen, bigtooth maples were found at the highest, protected elevations.